osism/release/doc/source/index.rst

 8. Test.
 Test.
 Test.

-9. Prepare a PR to change the stable version to the new stable version in the Zuul job .``testbed-deploy-stable`` in the ``osism/testbed`` repository.
-All tests there must .pass successfully before the tag is set on this repository in the next step.
+9. Prepare a PR to change the stable version to the new stable version in the Zuul job ``testbed-deploy-stable`` in the ``osism/testbed`` repository.
+All tests there must pass successfully before the tag is set on this repository in the next step.

 10. After all known issues are documented, a corresponding tag, e.g. ``v5.0.0``, is set on the release repository.